Crocodile (2000 film): Plot

-Meanwhile, Sheriff Bowman finds the fishermen’s and Hubs’ remains, before visiting Shurkin (Terrence Evans) and Lester (Adam Gierasch), two locals who take care of alligators.
+Meanwhile, Sheriff Bowman finds the fishermen’s and Hubs’ remains, before visiting Shurkin and Lester, two locals who take care of alligators.
 Shurkin sets out with the Sheriff to find Flat Dog — and kill her to avenge the deaths of his grandfather and father — while Lester is seen to be feeding her, but is eventually devoured himself.
 As night falls, the teenagers are still stranded in the woods searching for a road.
-Flat Dog returns, and ultimately Sunny is eaten.
-The rest of the group reach a small shop, where Brady attempts to phone the Sheriff, but Flat Dog breaks through a wall and devours Annabelle.
+Flat Dog returns, and ultimately, Sunny is eaten.
+The rest of the group reaches a small shop, where Brady attempts to phone the Sheriff, but Flat Dog breaks through a wall and devours Annabelle.
 As Kit escapes to start the truck outside, Brady, Claire, and Duncan fight off Flat Dog.
-In the chaos, a fire starts which causes the truck to explode, killing Kit and scaring away Flat Dog.
+In the chaos, a fire starts, which causes the truck to explode, killing Kit and scaring away Flat Dog.

 The next day, the Sheriff and Shurkin find Brady, Claire, and Duncan and pick them up on their boat.
 Soon after, Flat Dog finds them.
 Shurkin is knocked into the water and eaten before the Sheriff is also killed.
 With the boat's engine broken, the survivors swim to land.
 Claire finally discovers Flat Dog's last egg in her bag, and the group uses it as bait to lure her to them so they can kill it.
 As Flat Dog arrives, Duncan attempts to kill her.
 However, he is quickly swallowed whole, only to be regurgitated moments later due to being covered in bug-spray.
 Claire gives Flat Dog the egg, which hatches into a baby crocodile, before she returns to her nest, leaving Claire, Princess, Brady, and Duncan free to escape.